-Based in Sandpoint, Idaho, Lost Horse Press is a 501(c)(3) nonprofit, independent press that publishes poetry titles of high literary merit, and makes available fine contemporary literature through cultural, educational and publishing programs and activities.
+Based in Sandpoint, Idaho, Lost Horse Press is a 501(c)(3) nonprofit, independent press that publishes the works of established as well as emerging poets, and makes available fine contemporary literature through cultural, educational and publishing programs and activities.
 Christine Holbert, founder and publisher of Lost Horse Press, earned her publishing degree from Eastern Washington University in 1998.
 At that time, she realized that few independent presses in the region could afford to hire a full-time editor or book designer.
 She understood that the place to pursue a serious publishing career was New York, but since she didn’t want to live in the City, Holbert decided to found a literary press so she could have a job.
 And live in the country.
 So, in June 1998, she established Lost Horse Press in her home south of Spokane, Washington.
 Holbert and the Press moved to Sandpoint, to a Mennonite-built log cabin in the Sunnyside area, in 1999.
 There—by the shores of 43-mile-long Lake Pend Oreille—Christine reviews and edits manuscripts, designs covers and text, typesets books, designs catalogs, promotes Lost Horse books, manages marketing, oversees interns and volunteers, and negotiates with distributors, bookstores, printers, authors, and other publishers.
 Christine Holbert has guided to completion such outstanding titles as Love by Valerie Martin, Composing Voices: A Cycle of Dramatic Monologues by Robert Pack, Thistle by Melissa Kwasny, Woman on the Cross and Tales of a Dalai Lama by Pierre Delattre, Just Waking by Christopher Howell, The Baseball Field at Night by Patricia Goedicke, and A Change of Maps by Carolyne Wright, among others.
-In its fifteen years of existence, the Press has published sixty books of poetry and twelve fiction titles, many of which have won national awards.
+In its fifteen years of existence, the Press has published seventy books of poetry and fourteen fiction titles, many of which have won national awards.

 The Lost Horse Series for Emerging Writers is dedicated to publishing and promoting the early books of deserving authors whose work is ignored by conglomerate publishers who require their authors to already have an established audience.
 Emerging writers—especially poets—have few publishing houses willing to advocate their work.
 Few publishers will take the literary or the financial risk to publish an unknown author whose work may not sell well.
 Lost Horse Press has published eight previously unknown poets and writers.
 One such title, Scott Poole’s The Cheap Seats, has won two national book awards.
 In 2006, Lost Horse Press teamed up with poet, Marvin Bell, to introduce a new series for emerging poets, New Poets | Short Books.
 “The idea for this series is indebted to Poets of Today, the Scribner series edited by John Hall Wheelock from 1954 to 1962, which published in eight volumes first books by twenty-four poets, three poets at a time under a single cover. . . .
 The increased promotion in recent years of American poetry on many levels owes much to a dumbing-down of the art and the proliferation of novelty acts.
 Yet the country is also chock-full of little-published poets of higher seriousness.
 This 3-in-1 series, then, is intended to sample a range of poets who have yet to publish a book and have generally gone about their writing in private.
 It will not be run as a contest, nor will it accept submissions.”
 Volume IV was released in February 2010.

-In addition to running the Press, Holbert is dedicated to contributing to the community: She organizes creative writing workshops, an annual writing conference for adults, literary readings, and an annual book contest—The Idaho Prize for Poetry—to promote the literary arts in Idaho and nationally.
+In addition to running the Press, Holbert is dedicated to contributing to the community: She serves on the board of the Idaho Center for the Book, organizes creative writing workshops, an annual writing conference for adults, literary readings, and an annual book contest—The Idaho Prize for Poetry—to promote the literary arts in Idaho and nationally.
 In 2001, Lost Horse Press and the East Bonner County Library introduced a program—Young Writers of the Lost Horse—to help children in elementary through high school strengthen their writing skills and heighten their interest in writing.
 These workshops are provided at no charge to Bonner County students, and are designed to give children from grades 5 through 12 a fresh perspective on the process and pleasure of writing.

 The Idaho Prize, established by Lost Horse Press in 2004, is an annual national poetry competition offering prize money plus publication for a book-length manuscript.
 The 2004 contest was judged by poet Marvin Bell.
 The winner of the first annual Idaho Prize is poet Alvin Greenberg of Boise, Idaho with his manuscript Hurry Back.
 Mr. Greenberg’s book was released in December 2004.
 Melissa Kwasny’s Thistle won the 2005 Idaho Prize for Poetry.
 Her book is currently available from Lost Horse Press and from our distributor, the University of Washington Press.